-FERC last Thursday gave El Paso Natural Gas the green light to acquire a 37-mile lateral in Arizona from the Salt River Project Agricultural Improvement and Power District for an estimated $32 million.
+FERC on Thursday gave El Paso Natural Gas the green light to acquire a 37-mile lateral from the Salt River Project Agricultural Improvement and Power District for an estimated $32 million.

 The lateral, which has a capacity of 342,500 Dth/d, interconnects with El Paso’s South System Line 2000, and extends northward terminating at Salt River’s Santan power plant in Gilbert, AZ, a suburb of Phoenix.
 By buying the lateral from Salt River, El Paso said it would avoid the cost of constructing a more expensive alternative and upgrading and maintaining at higher pressures older pipeline facilities in the Phoenix area.